A14 highway (Nigeria)

 The A14 highway is a major highway in Nigeria that runs between Ilorin in the east to Bode Sadu in the west.
-Covering a distance of about 80 kilometers, it serves as an important route within the regional transportation network..
+It covers a distance of about 80 km.

 Route description

 The A14 highway begins at a junction with the A1 highway near Ilorin, Nigeria.
 It runs westward through the town of Oloru before reaching its western terminus in Bode Sadu.

 Major junctions

-The A14 highway is intersected by several significant junctions along its route, facilitating connections to other important roads in the area.
+The A14 highway is intersected by several junctions along its route, facilitating connections to other important roads in the area.
 Key junctions include: